Junacik99/bglib/README.md

 # Smart Assistants for Board Games
 *BGLIB* is an Android library for the development of smart assistants for board games (board games library).
-It utilise various computer vision techniques and machine learning algorithms.
+It utilises various computer vision techniques and machine learning algorithms.
 Packages like OpenCV, ML Kit and Mediapipe are already integrated.